Upcoming Mission

 Fleet Space Technologies

 Fleet Space’s SPIDER payload is part of the Australian Space Agency’s Moon to Mars initiative to support future habitation on the Moon.
-Once deployed to the surface, SPIDER will remain tethered to Blue Ghost for power and communications services, enabling SPIDER to capture seismic data from the lunar surface.
+Once deployed to the surface on Blue Ghost’s surface access arm, SPIDER will remain connected to Blue Ghost for power and communications services, enabling SPIDER to capture seismic data from the lunar surface.
 This data will offer insights into the geological properties of the lunar subsurface and its minerals that can support lunar infrastructure and further regolith exploration.

 UAE Rashid 2 Rover